 October 6 – 8th 2020

-Due to Covid-19 this year’s conference will be online.
+Due to Covid-19 this year’s conference was held online.

-The fourth conference of the Energy Modelling Platform for Europe (EMP-E) will take place on 6th– 8th October 2020 and will be hosted by the European Commission DG Research & Innovation in Brussels.
-The conference is put together in co-operation with the H2020 Energy Modelling Group, made up of eight Horizon 2020 projects.
+The fourth conference of the Energy Modelling Platform for Europe (EMP-E) took place on 6th– 8th October 2020 and was hosted by the European Commission DG Research & Innovation in Brussels.
+The conference was put together in co-operation with the H2020 Energy Modelling Group, made up of eight Horizon 2020 projects.

 The platform creates an environment for exchange and sharing of ideas, where research and development in energy modelling currently undertaken across Europe can reach policy makers and other modellers.
 By creating this space to share ideas, European energy modelling data, tools and results can help inform the next energy innovations and policy.

 The EMP-E aims to foster a more interactive agenda with plenaries, focus groups and a networking space.
 This year four plenaries and eight focus groups discussed diverse topics, surrounding climate neutrality for the European Green Deal, as well as more general issues such as the impact of COVID-19 on the current energy system.
 The following themes were taken up in the different sessions:

 - Impact of COVID-19 on the energy system: What are the consequences for future energy modelling?

 - Climate Neutral Pathways, scenarios and storylines: Lessons learned for the European Green Deal

 - Socio and economic impacts of decarbonisation: how to design a transition that is socially fair an economically viable?

 - Sector integration: Decarbonisation through multi-energy carrier integration